JasonLocklin/Dissertation/VWM/Results.md

 compare the two outcomes, but provides clearer answers to the distinct questions each measure addresses.

-[Guessing 1] Guessing measures the tendency to indicate a colour that was not represented in any of the distributions (see figure a).
-The restricted range of probability scores, and high frequency of near-zero outcomes produced a highly skewed and non-normal distribution that even with data transformations, was not sufficiently normal for parametric analysis to be appropriate.
+The restricted range of both probability scores, and high frequency of near-zero outcomes produced a highly skewed and non-normal distribution that could not be normalized.
+As a result, the results of the 2 and 3 target conditions were collapsed, and analysis was performed with non-parametric tests.

-The means of the three groups and two square conditions can be seen in figure \ref{fig_VWM_MTarget}.
-As an attempt to analyze the data, the two square conditions were collapsed to produce means for a more generic "multi-square" performance metric.
+#### Guessing

 [Guessing 2] The Kruskal-Wallis rank sum test was used for the non-parametric omnibus model of $P_G$, and it did not indicate differences ($\chi^2(2) = 2.89$, $\text{p} = 0.2$).
-Non-parametric relative effects using Tukey contrasts were performed in a "one-sided" fashion, assuming age and injury would only impair performance.
-The Patients did not significantly differ from either the young adults ($t(8) = 2.20$, $\text{p} = 0.08$), or older controls ($t(8) = 0.19$, $\text{p} = 0.8$).
-Additionally, the two healthy groups did not differ from one another ($t(8) = 0.86$, $\text{p} = 0.5$).
-[Footnote: Parametric tests were also performed using a square-root transform of the data and yielded the same results.]
+Non-parametric relative effects using Tukey contrasts were performed in a "one-sided" fashion, assuming age and injury would only impair performance [Using Nparcomp, @nparcomp].

-[Non-target/binding errors] As was the case for the $P_G$, the
-$P_{NT}$ data is highly non-normal and transformations are ineffective in correcting for the nature of the data.
-Figure
+The Patients did not significantly differ from either the young adults ($t(8) = 2.20$, $\text{p} = 0.08$), nor
+older controls ($t(8) = 0.19$, $\text{p} = 0.8$).
+Additionally,
+the two healthy groups did not differ from one another ($t(8) = 0.86$, $\text{p} = 0.5$).

+#### Non-target Selection

-\ref{fig_VWM_MTarget} presents the means for the two multi-square conditions.
-As was done for the guessing data, analysis was performed on the collapsed means of the two conditions.
-Here, however, the Kruskal-Wallis test was significant ($\chi^2(2) = 7.5$, $\text{p} < 0.05$).
+[Non-target/binding errors] As was done for the guessing data, analysis was performed on the collapsed means of the two conditions.
+Here, however, the Kruskal-Wallis omnibus test was significant ($\chi^2(2) = 7.5$, $\text{p} < 0.05$).
 Multiple comparison tests yielded significant differences between the patients and the two healthy groups ($t(12) = 2.47$, $\text{p} < 0.05$, for older controls, and $t(8) = 3.9$, $\text{p} < 0.05$, or young adults).
-The two healthy groups did not significantly differ from one another ($t(8) = 0.54$, $\text{p} = 0.6$).
+The two healthy groups, however, did not significantly differ from one another ($t(8) = 0.54$, $\text{p} = 0.6$).

 \begin{figure}[p]